 This method will again mean that you have to have control of your ports (in this case 443) on your router but the upside is that you will have to open up only a single port that will guide all your requests towards a reverse proxy on any custom port.
 As a result, your attack surface when it comes to your NAS is just a single 443 port and not a custom port for each of your apps.

 While we are on the subject of SSL certificates, you can use any custom SSL certificate that you have issued with any 3rd party provider or you can create a free Let'sEncrypt one right inside DSM UI.

-Having SSL protected content out there is vital today as more and more browsers will start to drop connections while accessing an unencrypted sites, and on top of that, you and your visitors will have a safer experience accessing the content.
+Having SSL-protected content out there is vital today as more and more browsers will start to drop connections while accessing an unencrypted site, and on top of that, you and your visitors will have a safer experience accessing the content.